Neil Gorsuch was sworn in as the next Supreme Court Justice on Monday morning

 Neil Gorsuch was sworn in as the next Supreme Court Justice on Monday morning — an ascension to the high court bench that President Donald Trump touted as one of his first major domestic successes.

-"And I got it done in the first 100 days," he told reporters, White House aides, and guests gathered in the Rose Garden.
+"And I got it done in the first 100 days — that's even nice," he told reporters, White House aides, and guests gathered in the Rose Garden.
 "You think that's easy?"

 Trump's first months in the White House have otherwise been plagued by legislative missteps on healthcare and legal challenges to his immigration travel ban.
 However, the administration and Trump's supporters see Gorsuch's confirmation as a campaign promise kept and a notch in the win column as the White House eyes the end of the critical first 100 day period.